-Led by Michal Bejger (APC and CAMK) and Annalisa Appice (UniBa).
+Led by Michal Bejger (INFN and CAMK) and Annalisa Appice (UniBa).

 This working group aims at investigating Machine Learning (ML) techniques to classify Gravitational Wave (GW) signals, recognise noise and disturbances from the instrument, as well as identify GW signals from known mechanisms and GW signals from yet unknown mechanisms.
 More specifically, the goal is to design problem-specific ML pipelines by considering ready-to-use algorithms for solving classical ML tasks (clustering, classification and regression), specific data structures for the development of novel ML algorithms, as well as specific frameworks for the development of GPU-based ML solutions.